grpc/grpc-java/SECURITY.md

-On Android we recommend the use of the [Play Services Dynamic Security Provider](https://www.appfoundry.be/blog/2014/11/18/Google-Play-Services-Dynamic-Security-Provider/) to ensure your application has an up-to-date OpenSSL library with the necessary ciper-suites and a reliable ALPN implementation.
+On Android we recommend the use of the [Play Services Dynamic Security Provider](https://www.appfoundry.be/blog/2014/11/18/Google-Play-Services-Dynamic-Security-Provider/) to ensure your application has an up-to-date OpenSSL library with the necessary cipher-suites and a reliable ALPN implementation.
 This requires [updating the security provider at runtime](https://developer.android.com/training/articles/security-gms-provider.html).